yfbsei/E-chat-mods/README.md

 Modfiy the script to make it auto-ban / give ban powers.
 Kick is default.

-Auto kick/ban & Give kick/ban need to be injected into webpage use [This](https://chrome.google.com/webstore/detail/code-injector/dejhdlgcecoelmafalinamhkdcnpdcdb) on Chrome and Tampermonkey on firefox
+Auto kick/ban & Give kick/ban needs to be injected into webpage use [This](https://chrome.google.com/webstore/detail/code-injector/dejhdlgcecoelmafalinamhkdcnpdcdb) on Chrome and Tampermonkey on firefox.
+For Hangman game.
+Copy and paste the code into your broswers console.

 I'll Add new tools and update existing ones.
 If i ever come back to e-chat.co